kayluhb/jquery-html-history/README.md

         useHashchange: true, // whether we use HTML5 Hashchange to listen to the URL hash
         poll: 250, // when using Hashchange in browsers without it, how often to poll the hash (in ms)
         interceptLinks: true, // do we intercept all relative links to avoid some page reloads?
-        disableHashLinks: true // do we ensure all links with href=# are not followed (this would mess with our history)?
+        disableHashLinks: true, // do we ensure all links with href=# are not followed (this would mess with our history)?
-    },
+        hash: '#!' // the hash to add if using hashes },